Decoupling Bias, Aligning Distributions: Synergistic Fairness Optimization for Deepfake Detection: Conclusion

 \section{Conclusion}

 This paper proposes a dual-mechanism collaborative optimization framework that combines structural fairness decoupling and global distribution alignment, effectively addressing the issue of fairness in deepfake detection.
 Experimental results demonstrate that the proposed method successfully reduces misclassification differences for sensitive attributes across multiple datasets, while maintaining excellent detection performance.
-Also, the effectiveness of the proposed modules is justified by ablation studies.